 There are three main dimensions in the support provided from the ACT-team.
-There is the social and practical support delivered mainly by the social support workers.
-Then there is a considerable element of health related support - physical and mental - provided by the nurse, the psychiatrist and the addiction councilor.
-And then there is an element of administrative support where the integration of the social office case worker and job center case worker means that decisions regarding cash benefits and other kinds of social services can be dealt with in a flexible manner.
+First, there is the social and practical support delivered mainly by the social support workers.
+Second, there is health related support - physical and mental - provided by the nurse, the psychiatrist and the addiction councilor.
+Third, there is 'administrative' support where the inclusion of the social office case worker and job center case worker as members of the team means that decisions regarding cash benefits and other kinds of social services can be dealt with in a flexible manner.